s-okai/ernie/content/project/ML-membrane-activity.md

 +++

-We combine machine learning with calibrating X-ray measurements of induced negative Gaussian curvature by helical antimicrobial peptides to develop a screening tool that can broadly discover hidden membrane-remodeling activity in diverse families of peptides and proteins with various primary functions.
+We combine machine learning with calibrating X-ray measurements of induced negative Gaussian curvature by helical antimicrobial peptides to develop a screening tool that can broadly discover hidden membrane-remodeling activity in diverse families of peptides and proteins with various primary functions (Lee et al. PNAS 2016, Lee et al. Interface Focus 2017, Lee et al. Bioorg.
+Med.
+Chem.
+2018).